 The provided required services MUST be the services used for scoring purposes in the scoreboard.

 Keep the provided name of your inherited virtual machines in AWS.
 If restoring VMs from a snapshot or redeploying an image, ensure the VM is renamed to the original name and the private IP address does not change.

+Sign up for a mandatory Red-Blue check-in on Discord for Friday, November 8 found HERE.

 These rules ensure that each team participates under the same circumstances and thus has an equal opportunity to succeed.
 Depending on the offense, failure to comply with the rules of the competition may result in penalty points or disqualification.
 Egregious offenses may result in disqualification from the competition.
 If you see a breach of competition rules, please notify the competition staff immediately.